smxa/SellAuth-SDK/README.md

 ## Good Faith Stuff

-- Community first: so you don’t have to re‑build a SellAuth SDK from scratch.
+- Community first: so you don't have to re‑build a SellAuth SDK from scratch.
 - MIT licensed: permissive-copy, modify, ship.
 - Transparent: no hidden telemetry; what you see is what runs.
 - Practical: pagination, retries, middleware all battle-tested in production.